 My heartbeat ringing in my ears, I turned away just in time to see the compartment door swing open and Potter amble in.

-“Sorry,” he said, offering Elsie a “charming” smile that made me want to gag.
+“Sorry,” he greeted, flashing Elsie a 'charming' smile that made me want to gag.
 “Am I late?”

-“No, you’re okay.”
-Elsie grinned warmly, and then glanced over her clipboard again.
-She made an over-exaggerated check mark with her pencil.
-“So, I guess everyone’s here now.
+“No, you’re all good.”
+Elsie grinned warmly, and then glanced over her clipboard again to make an over-exaggerated check mark with her pencil.
+“So, I guess that's everyone.
 Isn’t that just dandy?!”

 No one answered.
-On the way towards his seat, Potter grabbed a tiny sandwich from the silver platter and bit into it.
+On the way towards his seat, Potter casually, nonchalantly plucked a tiny sandwich from the plate and popped it in his mouth.

 I clenched my jaw.

-“Now that we’re all here,” Elsie began, “I’d like to start off by intro—"
+“Now that we’re all here,” Elsie began, “I’d like to start off by introducing —"

-My stomach turned over as I felt the train lurch and then start to roll out of the station.
 It was finally registering that we were actually leaving.
-I smiled a little and stared out the window, watching as the tearful faces of the families and friends outside on the platform became nothing but indistinct blurs as the train gathered speed, hurtling us through the countryside.
+Outside the window, the tearful faces of the families and friends on the platform became nothing but indistinct blurs as the train gathered speed, hurtling us through the countryside.

 "Guess we're heading out!
 Okay, now to business," Elsie chimed, and with that, we launched into the giant snooze-a-thon that was the Prefects meeting.
 Elsie rambled on about prefect duties, occasionally throwing in an “Isn’t that just dandy?!” here and there while everyone else just nodded blankly.
 Jacob sat in the back, looking disinterested and smart.

-I spent most of the meeting alternatively sneaking glances at Ryan and the sandwiches,.
-Ugh, how is it possible to even even be that good-looking?
-(Ryan, I mean, not the sandwiches.)
-It should be made illegal.
-Plus, the boy had matured well over the summer — his shoulders were broader, his skin tanner.
-He was looking at Elsie as she spoke, his brow furrowed with an intent concentration that I found adorable.
+I spent most of the meeting alternatively sneaking glances at Ryan and the sandwiches, confused as to how it was possible to even be that good-looking.
+(Ryan, I mean, not the sandwiches.
+Though those were pretty damn attractive too.)
+The bloke had matured well over the summer — his shoulders were broader, his skin tanner.
+He was looking at Elsie as she spoke, brow furrowed with an intent concentration that I found adorable.

 “After the start of year feast, it is expected of the fifth-year prefects to lead the first-years to their dorms.
 Think of it as your... initiation, kind of.”
 Elsie’s blue-green eyes swept across the room, and she flashed a smile that was supposed to be encouraging.
 “Even though the task might seem intimidating, I’m sure you’ll do fine.”